The integrated GHG Research and Observations in Wetlands (iGROW) Research Program

 Carbon Fluxes in Restored Wetlands

 In collaboration with several other research groups at UBC, my lab’s research is focused on measuring GHG, water, and energy fluxes over Burns Bog, a restored peatland in Metro Vancouver.
-This site is a raised domed peat bog in Metro Vancouver that is undergoing re-wetting as a restoration management following peat harvesting and associated drainage.
-While restoration can help recover important ecosystems services provided by wetlands, it can also affect the exchange of greenhouse gases between the surface and the atmosphere.
+This site is a raised domed peat bog that is undergoing re-wetting as a restoration management strategy following peat harvesting and associated drainage.
+While restoration can help recover important ecosystems services provided by wetlands, it can also affect the exchange of greenhouse gases, water and energy between the surface and the atmosphere.
 By conducting year-round eddy covariance measurements, we are assessing the biogeochemical and biophysical impacts of peatland restoration, and the impacts of forest fire smoke on carbon cycling and energy fluxes in restored peatlands.
 This research is also being done in collaboration with researchers and staff at Metro Vancouver who are interested in quantifying the climate mitigation potential of wetland restoration and conservation.

 Burns Bog in the news:

 June 29, 2020 – CARBON NEUTRAL ACHIEVEMENT SETS STAGE FOR BOLD CLIMATE ACTION

 Blue Carbon Research